SnapGen++: Unleashing Diffusion Transformers for Efficient High-Fidelity Image Generation on Edge Devices: Method

+This combined objective stabilizes training across models of varying capacities without requiring additional hyperparameter tuning, which is particularly important for our compact elastic networks.
+Rather than introducing a new distillation paradigm, our goal is to integrate complementary supervision signals that support scalable and reliable deployment under diverse hardware constraints.

-This objective enables stable convergence across models of varying capacities without requiring additional hyperparameter tuning.
-Furthermore, the few-step teacher can be activated by enabling the few-step LoRA~\cite{hu2022lora}, introducing no extra memory overhead, as illustrated in \cref{fig:kdmd}.
-The critic model $c$ is updated alternatively with flow-matching (\cref{eq:loss_diff}) on student's distribution $\hat{x_0}$ aligned with previous works~\cite{yin2025causvid, huang2025selfforcing, bandyopadhyay2025sd35flash}.
+In practice, the few-step teacher is activated by enabling the few-step LoRA~\cite{hu2022lora} with no additional memory overhead (\cref{fig:kdmd}).
+The critic $c$ is updated with flow-matching (\cref{eq:loss_diff}) on $\hat{x_0}$ aligned with previous works~\cite{yin2025causvid, huang2025selfforcing, bandyopadhyay2025sd35flash}.
+We note that similar supervision strategies could be incorporated into other step distillation methods; here we focus on DMD due to its simplicity and widespread adoption.